Patience

 When she does call, the timing is terrible.
 Patience.

-My personal business is a mess because I’m not there to run it.
+My personal business is a mess without me there to run it.
 Patience.

-I worry my friends and family are slowly forgetting me while I wait on God.
+I worry that friends and family are quietly forgetting me while I wait on God.
 Patience.

-My only connection to the life I want is Facebook… PATIENCE.
+Sometimes the only thread connecting me to the life I want is Facebook.

-It’s easy to make a list of all the ways life forces patience while we wait for God to reveal His purpose in the mess.
+It’s not hard to list the ways life forces patience while we wait for God to bring clarity out of confusion.

 God doesn’t make Himself empirically provable.
 Patience.